odditiesofcode/OnlineAcademy/README.md

-# OnlineAcademy
+# Online Academy
-Web development project for Elm Academy
+Web development project for Elm Academy using HTML5, CSS and JavaScript